 The services can be used to perform analyses in many countries.
 The accuracy of the analysis results vary based on the quality and coverage of street data within a given country.
 The data coverage page provides a coverage map and a table listing all the supported countries.

-Accessing the Services
+Accessing the services

 Network analysis services allow you to perform analyses on street networks, such as finding the best route across a city, finding the closest emergency vehicle or facility, identifying a service area around a location, or servicing a set of orders with a fleet of vehicles.
 The services can be accessed using their REST endpoints.
-There are four types of analysis that can performed using the services:
+There are four types of analysis that can be performed using the services:

-The Route service can be used to find the best way to get from one location to another or to visit several locations.
+The route service can be used to find the best way to get from one location to another or to visit several locations.
 The best route can be the quickest route for a given time of day considering the traffic conditions applicable during that time, or it can be the shortest route that minimizes the travel distance.
 The route service can also find the best route that visits each stop during permitted time windows you specify.
 If you have more than two stops to visit, the best route can be determined for the fixed order of locations you specify.
-Such a route is called as a simple route.
+Such a route is called a simple route.
 Alternatively, the route service can determine the best sequence in which to visit the locations (the traveling salesman problem).
-Such a route is called as an optimized route.
+Such a route is called an optimized route.

-Finding the closest hospital to an accident, the closest police cars to a crime scene, and the closest store to a customer's address are all examples of problems that can be solved using closest facility service.
+Finding the closest hospital to an accident, the closest police cars to a crime scene, and the closest store to a customer's address are all examples of problems that can be solved using the closest facility service.
 When finding the closest facilities, you can specify how many to find and whether the direction of travel is toward or away from them.
 Once you've found the closest facilities, you can display the best route to or from them and include the travel time, travel distance, and driving directions to each facility.
 The service can use current traffic conditions when determining the best routes.
 Additionally, you can specify an impedance cutoff beyond which the service should not search for a facility.
-For instance, you can set up a closest facility problem to search for hospitals within 15 minutes' drive time of the site of an accident.
+For instance, you can set up a closest facility service to search for hospitals within 15 minutes' drive time of the site of an accident.
 Any hospitals that take longer than 15 minutes to reach will not be included in the results.
 The hospitals are referred to as facilities, and the accident is referred to as an incident.
 The service allows you to perform multiple closest facility analyses simultaneously.
 This means you can have multiple incidents and find the closest facility or facilities to each incident.

 With the service area service, you can find the area that can be reached from the input location within a given travel time or travel distance.
-A service area is the area that encompasses all streets that can be accessed within a given distance or travel time from one or more locations, referred as facilities.
+A service area is the area that encompasses all streets that can be accessed within a given distance or travel time from one or more locations, referred to as facilities.
 Service areas are generally used to visualize and measure the accessibility of facilities.
 For example, a three-minute drive-time polygon around a grocery store can determine which residents are able to reach the store within three minutes and are thus more likely to shop there.
 The service can also create multiple concentric service areas around one or more facilities that can show how accessibility changes with an increase in travel time or travel distance.
 It can be used, for example, to determine how many hospitals are within 5, 10, and 15 minute drive times of schools.
 When creating service areas based on travel times, the service can make use of traffic data, which can influence the area that can be reached during different times of the day.

 Various organizations service orders with a fleet of vehicles.
 For example, a large furniture store might use several trucks to deliver furniture to homes.
 A specialized grease recycling company might route trucks from a facility to pick up used grease from restaurants.
 A health department might schedule daily inspection visits for each of its health inspectors.
-The problem that is common to the examples listed above is the vehicle routing problem (VRP).
+The problem that is common to these examples is the vehicle routing problem (VRP).
 Each organization needs to determine which orders (homes, restaurants, or inspection sites) should be serviced by each route (truck or inspector) and in what sequence the orders should be visited.
 The primary goal is to best service the orders and minimize the overall operating cost for the fleet of vehicles.
-The vehicle routing problem service can be used to determine solutions for such complex fleet management tasks.
+The VRP service can be used to determine solutions for such complex fleet management tasks.
 In addition, the service can solve more specific problems because numerous options are available, such as matching vehicle capacities with order quantities, providing a high level of customer service by honoring any time windows on orders, giving breaks to drivers, and pairing orders so they are serviced by the same route.

 Consider an example of delivering goods to grocery stores from a central warehouse location.
 A fleet of three trucks is available at the warehouse.
 The warehouse operates only within a certain time window—from 8:00 a.m. to 5:00 p.m.—during which all trucks must return back to the warehouse.
 Each truck has a capacity of 15,000 pounds, which limits the amount of goods it can carry.
 Each store has a demand for a specific amount of goods (in pounds) that needs to be delivered, and each store has time windows that confine when deliveries should be made.
 Furthermore, the driver can work only eight hours per day, requires a break for lunch, and is paid for the amount of time spent on driving and servicing the stores.
-The service can be used to come up with an itinerary for each route such that the deliveries can be made while honoring all the vehicle and order requirements and minimizing the total time spent on a particular route by the driver.
+The service can be used to determine an itinerary for each route such that the deliveries can be made while honoring all the vehicle and order requirements and minimizing the total time spent on a particular route by the driver.

 You can use the traffic map service to visualize real time traffic speeds and incidents such as accidents, construction sites, or street closures.
 Traffic visualization displays information about how travel speeds on specific road segments change over time.
 The traffic incidents in the map service provides the location of the incidents and some attributes such as the severity, the expected start and end time, as well as the description of the incident.
 The traffic speed and incident data is updated every five minutes.

 The traffic map service acts as a good background layer to display the results from network analysis services.
 The traffic data used by the traffic map service is also used by the network analysis services when performing analysis.
-If you want to emphasize why a particular route was returned by the route service, you can display the traffic map along with the route in order to show areas of traffic congestion that influenced the choice of roads used by the route.
+If you want to emphasize why a particular route was returned by the route service, you can display the traffic map along with the route to show areas of traffic congestion that influenced the choice of roads used by the route.